-Policy En2 Trees To achieve 20% tree canopy and to improve on the current 13.7% average, the following will apply: Development proposals should seek to retain, include, add or replace amenity tree planting wherever possible in order to contribute to urban biodiversity and the street scene.
-Development proposals should seek to retain mature or important trees, groups of trees, orchards or woodland on site.
+Objective 8.2 to retain mature trees of good quality within new developments This objective conforms with NPPF 174 a) 175 c) LPR S1 l) Objective 8.2 will be achieved by policy En2 Policy En2 Trees Development proposals should seek to retain mature or important trees, groups of trees, orchards or woodland on site.
 Where removal of a tree of ancient arboriculture and amenity value or recognised importance is proposed, a replacement of similar amenity value should be provided on site.
-These principles should guide the design of a development where ancient woodlands, veteran trees, notable trees and their immediate surroundings may be affected: - Avoid harm - Provide unequivocal evidence of exceptional need and benefits of the proposed development - Provide biodiversity net gain - Establish likelihood and type of any impacts 8.3 Flood plains The issue Due to its setting between two river valleys, Crediton has large area s of flood plain within its boundary.
+8.3 Flood plains The issue Due to its setting between two river valleys, Crediton has large area s of flood plain within its boundary.
 These areas are vulnerable to development that could impact on the landscape.
 Their flood risk assessment means they are generally restricted to industrial or commercial use.
 Any development of this type is likely to put function and economy first and consideration of its impact second, if anywhere.
 Moreover, recent proposals have included changing the environment in order to achieve the development by level-raising to make use of flood plain land, reducing its extent and getting closer to the rivers.
 The more that engineering works are able to make flood plains useable, the more vulnerable they become.
-These areas are important to the town setting, and to views into and out of the town, so development that impacts on them can be significant and create precedent for the way they are regarded in the future. - Implement appropriate and adequate mitigation and compensation - Provide adequate buffers, including to root structures - Provide adequate evidence to support proposals - Where felling is required, replace at a ratio of 3:1 Development proposals that include new trees (whether replacement or additional) should include plans that fulfil the following principles: - Increase tree canopy both through tree planting and natural regeneration - Contribute to wider ecological networks, in particular, taking the opportunity where possible to link to or add to the identified green corridors shown on Map 5, page 53 - Use (or allow to naturally regenerate) a diversity of native species ecologically appropriate to the site unless otherwise approved by a qualified ecologist - New trees should be sourced and grown in the UK, or from a nursery with sound biosecurity measures, to help avoid the spread of disease'.
+These areas are important to the town setting, and to views into and out of the town, so development that impacts on them can be significant and create precedent for the way they are regarded in the future.